 - Standard power - 3A @ 12 volts

-- JST PH2.0 - 4p connector (pin mapping is marked on the board also: -- DC ++, which means two negative pins and two positive pins)
+- JST PH2.0 - 4p connector (pin mapping is marked on the board, as well: -- DC ++, which means two negative pins and two positive pins)

-You can check the details about pinout diagram.
+You can also check out this more detailed pinout diagram.

-This 10-pin Li-Po in connector is meant for well-protected (BMS + balancer at minimum) battery pack, not for raw Li-Po/Li-Ion/LiFePO4 cells.
+This 10-pin Li-Po connector is meant to be a well-protected (BMS + balancer at minimum) battery pack, and is not intended for raw Li-Po/Li-Ion/LiFePO4 cells.

-(e.g., latter setup will drain below the minimum Li-Po cell voltage which will significantly/irreversibly degrade the life expectancy of cell.)
-Also charging without proper CI (then later CV) charging circuit is outright dangerous.
-Check details from original post shared by community member ccs_hello
+(e.g., the latter setup will drain energy until it is below the minimum Li-Po cell voltage required, which will significantly/irreversibly degrade the life expectancy of the cell.)
+Also, charging without the proper CI (then later CV) charging circuit is outright dangerous.
+Check out the original post for more details.
+This post was contributed by community member ccs_hello.

 Drawing and Pin Diagram¶

 - Align the 10p battery connector with the LattePanda Alpha battery connector.
-Make sure the red wires align with pins 1-3 on the diagram above.
+Make sure the positive red wires align with the pins 1-3 on the diagram above.